NicAtak/Terraform-Projects/README.md

 ## Multi-Variables

-Added one variable that consisted of a list, giving specs for two subnests in the main.tf
+Added one variable that consisted of a list of strings, giving specs for two subnests in the main.tf